XpressAI/xircuits.io/docs/main/tutorials/creating-your-first-visual-workflow.md

 /_/  /_/\_\_|_|  \___|\__,_|_|\__|___/
 ======================================
 Xircuits is running...
-Executing: ReadDataSet
+Executing: ReadKerasDataSet
 Executing: TrainTestSplit
-Executing: Create2DInputModel
+Executing: KerasCreate2DInputModel
-Executing: TrainImageClassifier
+Executing: KerasTrainImageClassifier
 Epoch 1/5
 ...
-Executing: EvaluateAccuracy
+Executing: KerasEvaluateAccuracy
 {'loss': '0.07967730611562729', 'accuracy': '0.975803554058075'}
 Finish Executing

 ```

-By following these steps, you’ve created a more complex workflow from scratch, installed necessary libraries, and learned how to use literal components to customize your workflow parameters.
-Explore more components and workflows to further enhance your Xircuits skills.
-Happy experimenting!
+Congratulations!
+You've just created a complex workflow from scratch, installed necessary libraries, and learned how to use literal components to customize your workflow parameters.
+As you become more comfortable with Xircuits, try exploring more components and creating more intricate workflows.